-Semester Course title Credits Dui ration (per week) Eligibility Prerequisite & Code Credits Lecture Tutorial Practical/ Practice Criteria Trerequisite III/V/VII Education and Development - ECON065 4 3 1 0 Class 12 th Pass NIL
+Semester Semester Course title & Code Dui ration (per Eligibility Prerequisite Lecture Tutorial Practical/ Practice Criteria III/V/VII Education and Development - ECON065 4 3 1 0 Class 12th NIL

 This course discusses the role of education in development and policy analysis and formulation in the context of development; the impact of the globalisation on, and the role of international agencies in, education for development; human capital theory and human resource development; education and aid; research and consultancy strategies and ethics. he emphasis in this course is laid on understanding the theoretical aspects of education and linking it with the issues of education in a developing country like India.